 Investments are categorized to give an indication of the level of custodial credit risk.
-Category 1 includes securities insured, registered, or held by Minnesota State Colleges and Universities or its agent in Minnesota State Colleges and Universities' name.
+Category 1 includes securities insured, registered, or held by Minnesota State or its agent in Minnesota State's name.
 All investments are in Category 1.

-Custodial Credit Risk - Custodial credit risk for investments is the risk that in the event of a failure of the counterparty, the Minnesota State Colleges and Universities will not be able to recover the value of the investments that are in the possession of an outside party.
+Custodial Credit Risk - Custodial credit risk for investments is the risk that in the event of a failure of the counterparty, Minnesota State will not be able to recover the value of the investments that are in the possession of an outside party.
 Board procedure 7.5.1 requires compliance with Minnesota Statutes, Section 118A.03, and further excludes the use of FDIC insurance when meeting collateral requirements.

 Credit Risk - Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-The Minnesota State Colleges and Universities' policy for reducing its exposure to credit risk is to comply with Minnesota Statutes, Section 118A.03.
+The Minnesota State policy for reducing its exposure to credit risk is to comply with Minnesota Statutes, Section 118A.03.
 The statutes limit investments to the top quality rating categories of a nationally recognized rating agency.

 Concentration of Credit Risk - Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
-The Minnesota State Colleges and Universities' policy for reducing this risk of loss is to comply with Board procedure 7.5.1 which recommends investments be diversified by type and issuer.
+The Minnesota State policy for reducing this risk of loss is to comply with Board procedure 7.5.1 which recommends investments be diversified by type and issuer.

 Interest Rate Risk - Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The Minnesota State Colleges and Universities complies with Board procedure 7.5.1 that recommends considering fluctuating interest rates and cash flow needs when purchasing short term and long term debt investments.
+Minnesota State complies with Board procedure 7.5.1 that recommends considering fluctuating interest rates and cash flow needs when purchasing short term and long term debt investments.